jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

     (vii) relevant applicant groups under the Marine and Coastal Area (Takutai Moana) Act 2011:
     (viii) persons with a registered interest in land that may need to be acquired under the Public Works Act 1981:
   (k) a summary of—
-    (i) the consultation undertaken for the purposes of section 11 and any other consultation undertaken on the project with the persons and groups referred to in paragraph (j); and
+    (i) the consultation undertaken for the purposes of section 11(1)﻿(a) and any other consultation undertaken on the project with the persons and groups referred to in paragraph (j); and
     (ii) how the consultation has informed the project:
+  (ka) a summary of how any responses to a notice given under section 11(1)﻿(b) have informed the project:
   (l) a list of any Treaty settlements that apply to the project area, and a summary of the relevant principles and provisions in those settlements:
   (m) a description of any processes already undertaken under the Public Works Act 1981 in relation to the project:
   (n) a statement of any relevant principles or provisions in the Ngā Rohe Moana o Ngā Hapū o Ngāti Porou Act 2019: